garrandall/popular-music-data/tracks/can-t-stop-after-7.md

 Indeed

-I never thought love was meant for me, mmm...
+I never thought love was meant for me, mmm
 I was blind and could not see, mmm, well well
 You brought about a love that's so sincere
 And I'm telling you, you've made the difference